 Kiamabara COFFEE & FARM INFORMATION

-This sweet and syrupy Kenyan peaberry coffee is produced by the Mugaga Farmer Cooperative in Kiamabara, south west Kenya.
+This sweet and syrupy Kenyan peaberry coffee received 2 stars at the 2020 Great Taste Awards.
+It is produced by the Mugaga Farmer Cooperative in Kiamabara, south west Kenya.
 We fell in love with this fabulous coffee at first sip.

 The Art of Production